ashlinhanson/homework-two/README.md

 ![Landing](assets/Media/readme-shots/landing.png)

 ## Use Instructions
-Click on the link above and scroll the one page website and view my skills, project portfolio, and contact information.
+Click on the deployed link above and scroll the one page website and view my skills, project portfolio, and contact information.

 ## Installation
 To run this locally, you will need to clone the repository to your local machine.